askming/Personal-reading/_sources/2022/The Psychology of Money.md

 - Many bets fail not because they were wrong, but because they were mostly right in a situation that required things to be exactly right.

+---

+_last updated on: 2022-04-21_

+## Chapter 6 Tails, You Win

+- Anything that is huge, profitable, famous, or influential is the result of a tail event--an outlying one-in-thousands or millions event.

+---

+_last updated on: 2022-04-21_

+## Chapter 7 Freedom